Google Penalty Removal: This Is What Professionals Do

 What’s a Backlink Anyways?

 When a website links to another website it generates a backlink to that website.
-(Note: Make sure to check out my link building tutorial to learn how to create white hat backlinks to your site while you’re here too).
+(Note: Make sure to check out my link building strategies post to learn how to create white hat backlinks to your site while you’re here too).

 Simple enough?
 Let’s break it down a bit further just in case.